Az-Zukhruf: Jesus as the Word of God

 Verse 60 reads “if it had been Our will, We could have made you angels, succeeding one another one earth.”
 This once again affirms angels are God's mere servants, subject completely to his command, but it also evokes another important theme- God as the creator.
 This verse suggests that God has the power to make angels.
 He has the power to create a human servant who has just a mother and no father, just as Jesus had.
 It implies that Jesus is not the Son of God but was the creation of the one, true God.
-Verses 63-64 additionally discuss the prophet Jesus, denouncing the divinity he is given as the son of God and emphasizing him as a special servant who was born by the miraculous word of God.
+Verses 63-64 additionally discuss Jesus, denouncing the divinity he is given as the son of God and emphasizing him as a special servant who was born by the miraculous word of God.
 “When Jesus came with clear signs he said, ‘I have brought you wisdom; I have come to clear up some of your differences for you.
 Be mindful of God and obey me: God is my Lord and your Lord.
 Serve Him: this is the straight path’” (63-64).
-These verses reveal that while Jesus was a favored Prophet, he does not possess but is only the messenger of the eternal wisdom of God.
-He is not the Son of God, nor is he God himself.
-God is his Lord and the only one that should be served and venerated is Him.